Tahquitz Peak

 Tahquitz Peak (pronounced /tɑː'kwiːts/, sometimes /'tɑːkɪts/) is a granite, 8846 ft rock formation located on the high western slope of the San Jacinto mountain range in Riverside County, Southern California, United States, above the mountain town of Idyllwild.
 Tahquitz has a steep approach hike (approximately 800-foot elevation gain in a half mile), leading to a roughly 1000-foot face.
 Tahquitz, which can refer to both the rock outcrop and the outcrop's parent peak, is a popular hiking destination to the fire lookout station and the rock climbing area.

 The Yosemite Decimal System, widely used in North America to classify hiking and climbing routes, was developed into its modern form at Tahquitz Peak.

 Description

 Tahquitz Peak can be reached from one of several trails, and is only a half-mile deviation from the Pacific Crest Trail.
 The most direct route is the South Ridge trail starting in Idyllwild, California.
 This trail is a direct hike to the peak and is typically used as an "out and back" route, four miles in length, featuring a 2400 ft. elevation gain.
 Tahquitz Peak can also be achieved via Devil's Slide Trail in Idyllwild, 4.8 miles one way, with a 2350 ft. elevation gain.
 The peak can be reached from the Palm Springs Aerial Tramway via a ten-mile hike with rolling hills and various ascents and descents.

 Tahquitz Peak is used as a fire lookout in the late spring to mid fall, using a two-man ranger station with 270-degree panoramic views.

 History

+The area was named after the legendary luminous spirit, Tahquitz, which is recognized by multiple Southern California tribes; including: